From A Wiki of Ice and Fire

 A Storm of Swords

-Walder secretly colludes with Tywin Lannister and Roose Bolton to betray the Starks and Tullys.
+Walder secretly colludes with Lords Tywin Lannister and Roose Bolton to betray the Starks and Tullys.
 Through Lothar Frey, Walder lures Robb and many of his key bannermen back to the Twins under the guise of making amends and marrying Edmure Tully to his daughter Roslin.
-During the wedding feast, Walder's men ambush Robb and his entire host (despite the fact they were under the protection of guest right), slaughtering Robb, Catelyn Stark, many of their bannermen, and a significant portion of the northern army.
+During the wedding feast, Walder's men ambush Robb and his entire host (despite the fact they were under the protection of guest right), slaughtering Robb, Catelyn Tully, many of their bannermen, and a significant portion of the northern army.
 This betrayal becomes known as the Red Wedding.
 Walder then openly swears loyalty to House Lannister, his second son (Emmon Frey) receiving Riverrun and its lands as reward.

 A Feast for Crows

 The Elder Brother at the Quiet Isle says that Lord Frey is hunting outlaws from the Twins.
 Lord Frey sends a raven to King's Landing putting forth several claims to land.
-This is discussed in the small council until Qyburn points out many of the population of the city (and all of Westeros) feel the Red Wedding was a great crime by all the laws of gods and men.
+This is discussed in the small council until Qyburn points out many of the population of the city feel the Red Wedding was a great crime by all the laws of gods and men.
 Qyburn then states that it would not be good if the crown is believed to share in Walder Frey's crime and it would be useful if someone is punished for the Red Wedding.
-Pycelle says Lord Walder will never kill his own but Cersei Lannister states that whoever inherits the Twins after Walder Frey will not be as squeamish, and what better way to rid himself of inconvenient relatives than by naming them the culprits and executing them?
+Pycelle says Lord Walder will never kill his own, but Cersei Lannister states that whoever inherits the Twins after Walder Frey will not be as squeamish, and what better way to rid himself of inconvenient relatives than by naming them the culprits and executing them?

 A Dance with Dragons